legislation/data-documentation/index.md

 * [XML](/formats/xml.md) (where available) in our CLML dialect and Akoma Ntoso
 * [HTML](/formats/html.md) as XHTML and HTML5 (transformed from the source XML, only where it is available)
-* Plain text, both in full and limited to only the operative text<!--TODO link to explanation--> of the item (transformed from the source XML, only where it is available)
 * [PDF](/formats/pdf.md) (where an enacted/made or revised PDF is available)
+* Plain text, both in full and limited to only the operative text TODO link to explanation of the item (transformed from the source XML, only where it is available)

-There are ZIPs available that contain all legislation available in the specified format, as well as smaller ZIPs that contain only legislation of a specific type, or type and year.
+There are ZIPs available that contain all legislation available in the specified format, as well as smaller ZIPs that contain only legislation of a specific type, or type and year.-->

 ### Online access via our API and website<a name="api"></a>